 Generating Unit means any Apparatus which produces electricity.

-Grid Code has the meaning given to that term in the Transmission Licence.
+Grid Code has the meaning given to that term in the ESO Licence.

 Half Hourly Integral Outstation Meter means an Asset Meter that is capable of measuring and recording Active Energy in Demand Period format; and is capable of two way remote communication.